TOD-theses/paper-T-RACE/main.typ

   ),
   caption: flex-caption(
     [Comparison of results with the 5,601 attacks from the ground truth.
 The first row shows how many of the 5,601 attacks in the ground truth are also found by our analysis at the individual stages.
-The second row shows the results our method found, which are not in the ground truth.], [Comparison of results with the baseline.],
+The second row shows the results our method found, which are not in the ground truth.], [Comparison of results with the ground truth.],
   ),
   kind: table,
 )<tab:eval-overall>